US: Several police officers shot in Philadelphia | DW | 14.08.2019

 In an earlier tweet, Gripp asked media outlets not fly helicopters over the scene and urged residents to avoid the area.

-Temple University tweeted that its Health Sciences Center Campus, located in the area, was on lockdown.
+Temple University tweeted that its Health Sciences Center Campus, located in the area of the shooting, was on lockdown.
+The university told students in the campus to shelterin place.

+"Secure doors.
+Be silent.
+Be still.
+Police are responding," one of the tweets read.

 A massive police presence, with dozens of police cars and officers, many of them with their guns drawn, could be seen in images from local media outlets.
 Witnesses said they multiple gunshots.